 - V – Sit

-Core strength is integral to your bench performance.
-Focus your attention on building a strong core and following a consistent training schedule and your lifts will common along.
+Core strength is integral to your deadlift performance.
+Focus your attention on building a strong core and following a consistent training schedule and your deadlift (and other lifts) will common along.
 Do the opposite and you will likely experience plateaus and injuries.
-Check out this article on why training your core is essential. and take a look at all of our core workout videos here.
+Check out this article on why training your core is essential.
+And take a look at all of our core workout videos here.